Canon EOS 1D Mark III User Review

 An All Round Excellent Professional DSLR Camera - But it is Big!

 Note: First of all I want to cover the comments regarding the focussing issue.
 As far as I can see there are none, at least not with the camera I have.
-There were some pre-production models out there with an obvious issue that Canon admitted to but the model I have (bought September 2007) seems to be ok.
+There were some pre-production models out there with an obvious issue that Canon admitted to.
+However, the model I have (bought September 2007) seems to be ok.

-Note 2: Before you part with your hard earned cash, take along a memory card to the store and give it a good testing before buying.
+Note 2: Before you part with your hard earned cash, take along a memory card to the store.
+Give it a good testing before buying.
 Check the images on a PC and not the rear screen too.

-Overall, this camera is pin-sharp especially when used with Canon “L” lenses.
+Overall, this camera is pin-sharp especially when used with Canon "L" lenses.
 If you can afford this camera, why put low quality glass on it?
-If you are buying or have bought this camera it is worth spending at least “one battery” wasting shots and getting used to the feel and focussing system…it will pay dividends.
+If you are buying or have bought this camera it is worth spending at least "one battery" wasting shots.
+Do this to get used to the feel and focussing system…it will pay dividends.

 Note: The first image was originally portrait orientation and much bigger, I reduced it and made it landscape to fit the page but the 2nd shot is still a 100% crop…you get the idea!